 3. Invoice Exception Rate

 Managing exceptions is one of the biggest time-wasters when it comes to invoice processing.
 Every time an AP team member has to stop and track down missing information, like POs or addresses, it slows the entire process down and creates major bottlenecks in the entire department.

-Data from experts at Ardent Partners tells us that invoices exceptions continue to be a major problem for the AP department, with the average invoice exception rate is 23.3%.
+Data from experts at Ardent Partners tells us that invoices exceptions continue to be a major problem for the AP department, with the average invoice exception rate standing at 22.6%.
 Reducing or eliminating exceptions will increase efficiency, reduce the stress on employees and management, delight suppliers and cut overall processing costs.
 All good reasons to put a solid procedure in place for invoices submitted for payment and ensuring that everyone is on board.
 When looking for an automation solution, make sure that you choose a partner who can tackle even the most complex of scenarios in order to reduce the number of exceptions.

 4. Discounts Captured vs Offered

 When an organization is running smoothly and an optimal AP system is in place, invoices are processed faster and you can save money by utilizing discounts offered.
-Early payment discounts from suppliers are used by them to keep their Accounts Receivable flowing, and they can be a source of good savings for the client businesses.
+Early payment discounts are offered by suppliers to keep their accounts receivable flowing, and they can be a source of good savings for the client businesses.

 Tracking monetary amounts and numbers of missed discounts enables you to identify missed opportunities.
 An automated accounts payable system that tracks expiring discount windows helps to trigger timely payments.
 Additionally, using reason codes reveals how the department is falling short and where improvements need to be enacted.
-Using an Accounts Payable automation system that notifies AP in advance of the expiration of discount windows helps to trigger timely payments.
+Using an automated accounts payable system that notifies the AP team in advance of the expiration of discount windows helps to trigger timely payments.

 5. Number of Supplier Enquiries, Discrepancies, and Disputes

 Discrepancies and disputes with suppliers slow down the department and tie up lots of valuable time and resources.
 Lowering the number of discrepancies increases efficiency and gets vendors paid faster.

 Eliminating human error is impossible, so the next best thing is to automate some of the systems by providing an avenue for electronic document transmission and a portal in which supplier can submit queries.
 This allows for a reduction in duplicate invoices, erroneous payments, invoices missing information and delivery errors amongst other issues.